tcolgate/tsdb-dash/README.md

-This is a pure JavaScript implelemtation of a dashboard for opentsdb.
+This is a pure JavaScript implementation of a dashboard for OpenTSDB.

 To install, simple move this directory into the "static" directory of your OpenTSDB install.